plone/ansible-playbook/docs/system.rst

 .. code-block:: yaml

-    timezone: "America/Los_Angeles\n"
+    timezone: "America/Los_Angeles"

 Specify the timezone that should be set on the server.
-Default is "UTC\n".
+Default is "UTC".

 .. note::